Air Force Senior NCO Academy, Air University, Maxwell AFB, AL

-A: Yes, curriculum is completely electronic on BlackBoard.
+A: Yes, curriculum is completely electronic on Canvas.

 Q: How must my computer be configured for the AFSNCOA course?

 A: It must be WI-FI enabled, the campus and billeting are a WI-FI hotspot.
-Latest version of adobe or equivalent, Microsoft office or equivalent, flash player, and PDF reader.
+Ensure the computer has the latest version of Adobe (or equivalent) and Microsoft Word/Excel (or equivalent).

 Q: Can I use an Apple product for the course?